A tiny, black location pin icon.

 Example:

-Data Visualization Tools
+Data Visualisation Tools

-Popular Data Visualization Tools:
+Popular Data Visualisation Tools:

 Example: